speektoankur/SA-QA-Ankur/README.md

   - Fixtures provide browser/page management and navigation helpers.
   - Screenshots are captured after each test for debugging.
 - **BackEnd:**
-  - (Planned) Will use Playwright's API testing features for direct HTTP requests and assertions.
+  - Uses Playwright's API testing features for direct HTTP requests and assertions.
+  - Backend tests are implemented and validate API responses and data models.
-  - Extend `backend.spec.ts` with API tests as needed.
+  - Extend `backend.spec.ts` with additional API tests as needed.

 This hybrid approach allows you to:
 - Validate end-to-end user flows (UI)